cesetas/ChainFoodProject/README.md

 <img src="/utils/webphotos/screenshot-wof.png" width="800px" height="auto"/>

-- to deploy the smart contracts to the local node or any testnet first create a .env file in the backend directory and put neccessary values inside.
+- to deploy the smart contract to any testnet first create a .env file in the backend directory and put neccessary values inside.

 example;